magento/devdocs/README.md

 ### Install Chocolatey

 Only Administrators can use Chocolatey features.
-You can use the Administrator account, or you can use the "Run as Administror" function on the shortcut menu.
+You can use the Administrator account, or you can use the "Run as Administrator" function on the shortcut menu.

 1. Open the **Command Prompt** using **Run as Administrator** in the shortcut menu.